 - Challenging anti-small business incumbents

-NFIB staff conducts thorough research on candidates, campaigns and the political environment to determine where NFIB can make the most difference for small business.
+NFIB staff conduct thorough research on candidates, campaigns, and the political environment to determine where NFIB can be most effective for small business.
 We put our resources into those priority areas, and thus NFIB may not be able to endorse every well-intentioned candidate.

 In deciding to support an incumbent or back a challenger, the PAC Board reviews each candidate’s small business voting record as well as their legislative relationship with NFIB.

 NFIB staff interview candidates and require them to fill out a questionnaire.
-For open seats, NFIB surveys all members in the state or district to see if NFIB should be involved in the race, and which candidate members recommend supporting.
+For open seats, NFIB surveys all members in the state or district to ask if NFIB should be involved in the race and which candidate members recommend supporting.